We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for next steps: Thorne

 Stressed?
 You’re not alone.
-A recent report from the American Psychological Association found that 84 percent of U.S. adults reported feeling prolonged stress since the early days of the COVID-19 pandemic.
+A report from the American Psychological Association found that 84 percent of U.S. adults reported feeling prolonged stress since the early days of the COVID-19 pandemic.

 Stress can be attributed in part to cortisol, which is known as the stress hormone.
 Cortisol is produced by the adrenal glands, which sit on top of your kidneys, and is one of the hormones responsible for the fight-or-flight response.

 Your body releases cortisol when it’s stressed.
-High stress levels over long periods of time can result in high cortisol levels, which can have a negative impact on your health, according to
+High stress levels over long periods of time can result in high cortisol levels, which can have a negative impact on your health, according to a

 One way to manage stress is to test your cortisol production levels through an at-home cortisol test.